 Small Business Marketing Blog Roundup:

 If you own a small business, you confront a unique set of Internet marketing challenges to create a innovative small business marketing plan.
 You may not have a large marketing budget, a substantial marketing staff, or expansive knowledge of the industry’s best practices.
-Luckily, there are blogs out there focused on helping small business owners market their product or service online.
+Luckily, there are blogs out there focused on helping small business owners advertise their product or service online.

 Here’s a list of our top 12 small business marketing blogs:

 Internet marketing strategist Caroline Melberg updates her blog daily with concise small business marketing tips and commentary.
 Her latest posts deal with Yahoo Search’s viability, the importance of testing one’s Web pages with every browser, and whether Facebook should add a blogging feature.

 Marketing consultant Jay Ehret offers a comprehensive look at how small businesses online marketing can succeed in a competitive online world.
 In recent posts he advises small businesses to choose a logo and use it across online platforms, be careful about offering website visitors too many choices, and make it easier for customers to buy from them.

 - Small Business Search Marketing

 Online marketer Matt McGee must be doing something right with his blog, with nearly 5,000 Twitter followers.
 Posts are easy to read with screenshots, lists, and infographics.
 New blog topics address the ideal length of a blog post, the increase in one-word searches in 2009, and tools to help businesses choose the right category in Google’s local listings.

 This blog contains posts about a variety of small business marketing topics from an assortment of marketing professionals.
 Subjects include using Google Alerts with a word cloud tool for keyword research, the five different search engine marketing models, and search engine-friendly URLs.